Welcome from our Head Faculty and Program Directors

 Dr. Marcus Boyd is the Director of Graduate Studies and the Director of the Geospatial Research Unit (GRU), where he oversees research relating to terrorism, illicit finance, and GIScience.
 His research has been funded by the National Geospatial-Intelligence Agency, the National Science Foundation, the Domestic Nuclear Detection Office, and others.
-Dr. Boyd has taught BSST633: Research Methods and BSST640: Theories of Security and Terrorism Studies in the past semesters.
-He is scheduled to teach BSST640 Fall 2022.
 Watch a lecture from Dr. Boyd here.

 Sara Winegar Budge – Program Director, ExitUSA

-Dr. Brook Hefright is an associate research scientist with the Applied Research Laboratory for Intelligence and Security (ARLIS).
+Dr. Brook Hefright is an assistant research scientist with the Applied Research Laboratory for Intelligence and Security (ARLIS).
 He has extensive expertise in the areas of language and society in China; sociolinguistics; linguistic anthropology; language contact; documentation, description, and revitalization of endangered and minority languages.
 International affairs professional with experience managing humanitarian diplomacy and assistance programs and representing the United States in China, Russia, and the former Soviet Union, and Europe.
 He is a trained translator and proficient in Chinese, Russian, and German.
-He is scheduled to teach BSST641: U.S. Security Infrastructure in Spring 2023.

 Candace Moix – Analyst, Krebs Stamos Group

-Candace Moix is a Seniior Threat Intel Analyst at Recorded Future.
-She formerly worked as an Analyst at Krebs Stamos Group, a Digital Network Exploitation Analyst for the Department of Defense, and researched extremism at the Institute for Strategic Dialogue and the International Centre for the Study of Radicalisation.
+Candace Moix is an Analyst at the Krebs Stamos Group, a cybersecurity consulting firm.
+She formerly worked as a Digital Network Exploitation Analyst for the Department of Defense, and researched extremism at the Institute for Strategic Dialogue and the International Centre for the Study of Radicalisation.
 Candace specializes in studying interdisciplinary cyberspace problems and prioritizing analytic rigor in social science research.
 She holds a BS in Psychology from the University of Pittsburgh, an MA in Terrorism, Security, and Society from Kings' College London's War Studies Department, and an MS in Computer Science from the University of Tulsa's CyberCorps program, an NSA Center of Academic Excellence in Cyber Operations.
-She is scheduled to teach BSST642: Analytic Methods in Fall 2022.

 Maggie Smith – Assistant Professor, United States Military Academy, West Point